-- 1. Unsubsidized Direct Stafford loans (other than PLUS loans) - 2.
-Subsidized Direct Stafford loans - 3.
-Federal Perkins loans - 4.
-Direct PLUS loans - 5.
-Federal Pell Grants for which a return of funds is required - 6.
-Academic Competitiveness Grants for which a return of funds is required - 7.
+- 1. Unsubsidized Direct Stafford loans (other than PLUS loans)

+- 2. Subsidized Direct Stafford loans

+- 3. Federal Perkins loans

+- 4. Direct PLUS loans

+- 5. Federal Pell Grants for which a return of funds is required

+- 6. Academic Competitiveness Grants for which a return of funds is required - 7.
 National Smart Grants for which a return of funds is required - 8.
 Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required

 If a student withdraws after the 60% point-in-time, the student has earned all Title IV funds that he/she was scheduled to receive during the period and, thus, has no unearned funds; however, the school must still perform a Return calculation.
-If the student earned more aid than was disbursed to him/her, the student may be due a post withdrawal disbursement.
+If the student earned more aid than was disbursed to him/her, the student may be due a postwithdrawal disbursement.
 If the Return calculation determines that the student is due a post-withdrawal disbursement, upon the permission of the student (or parent, if a Federal PLUS loan), the institution may seek to disburse the corresponding loan funds.
-Any post withdrawal disbursement must be paid within 180 days of the DOD.
-If a student earned less aid than was disbursed, The School would be required to return a portion of the funds, and the student may be required to return a portion of the funds.
-Any outstanding student loans that remain are to be repaid by the student according to the terms of the student's promissory notes.
+Any postwithdrawal disbursement must be paid within 180 days of the DOD.
+If a student earned less aid than was disbursed, The School would be required to return a portion of the funds, and the student may be required to return a portion of the student's promissory notes.

-After a Return calculation has been made and a state/institutional refund policy, if applicable, has been applied, any resulting credit balance (i.e. earned Title IV funds exceed institutional charges) must be paid within 14 days from the date that The School performs the Return calculation and will be paid in one of the following manners:
+After a Return calculation has been made and a state/institutional return policy, if applicable, has been applied, any resulting credit balance (i.e. earned Title IV funds exceed institutional charges) must be paid within 14 days from that The School performs the Return calculation and will be paid in one of the following manner: